 Are voters most concerned with healthcare, the economy, or national security?
 By analyzing this data, you can better understand what issues are important to voters and how they feel about the candidates.

-For example, let’s say we’re interested in understanding how presidential candidate A feels about the economy.
-We could use speech analytics to analyze all of the candidate’s speeches on the economy.
+For example, we want to understand how presidential candidate A feels about the economy.
+We could use speech analytics to analyze the candidate’s speeches on the economy.
 From this analysis, we might learn that the candidate generally speaks positively about the economy and believes it is improving.
 This information would be valuable to know when making decisions about campaign strategy.

 Speech analytics can also be used to compare multiple candidates side-by-side.
 For example, If we want to compare presidential candidates A and B on the issue of healthcare.

 We could use speech analytics to analyze both candidates’ speeches on healthcare.
-From this analysis, we might learn that candidate A generally speaks positively about healthcare reform while candidate B opposes it.
+This analysis shows that Candidate A generally speaks positively about healthcare reform while Candidate B opposes it.
 This information would be valuable to know when deciding which candidate to support.

 There are many other potential uses for speech analytics in politics, such as identifying potential donors, understanding voter sentiment, etc. The possibilities are endless!